Elizabeth Robbins Stone

-At about 62 years of age Elizabeth Robbins Stone and her second husband, Lewis Stone, took their wagon from Minnesota to Denver, Colorado where they operated a hotel for a few years.
+At about 62 years of age, Elizabeth and her second husband, Lewis Stone, took their wagon from Minnesota to Denver, Colorado where they operated a hotel for a few years.
 They then went north to Camp Collins, Colorado and built a house to provide the army officers' mess.

 After her second husband, Lewis Stone, died, Elizabeth Stone ran the first hotel in the Fort Collins area, serving Overland Trail travelers.
-Stone financed and initiated businesses to support the growth in and around the Fort Collins, Colorado area.
-With her partner, Henry Clay Peterson, she had the first mill in Larimer County, Colorado and the second mill in Colorado.
+Stone financed and initiated businesses to support the growth in and around the Fort Collins, Colorado, area.
+With her partner, Henry Clay Peterson, she had the first mill in Larimer County, Colorado, and the second mill in Colorado.
 The settlement's first school was started in her home by her niece, Elizabeth Keays.
 After the "Great Fire of Denver" in 1863, she financed the building of the first brick kiln in the region.
 She owned and operated several hotels.

 Early life

-Elizabeth Hickok was born in Hartford, Connecticut on September 21, 1801 to David and Adah Hickok.
+Elizabeth Hickok was born in Hartford, Connecticut, on September 21, 1801, to David and Adah Hickok.
 The Hickok family moved to Watertown, New York in 1805.
 In the early 19th century education for girls was not generally considered important, the rationale was that as women they would be primarily responsible for household duties and raising children which would not require them to be literate.
 Unlike many girls at that time, Hickok learned to read and write.